tmehta12/LIFE748-Git-workshop/7_Create_GitHub_repo.md

-# 7. Create a GitHub Repository
+# Chapter 7.
+Create a GitHub Repository

 ## Learning Outcomes
-> - How to create a remote GitHub repository
+> - Creating a remote GitHub repository.
+> - Pushing the content of our local repository to the remote repository.

 ## 7.1 Creating a remote repository